Welcome to today's edition of the Rush 24-7 podcast.

 Is that all it is?

-Is about a dollar?
+It's about a dollar?

 Oh, a buck.

-Yeah, that well, I don't know what we talked about.
+Yeah, I don't know this besides.

-I'm not ho I'm not fortunate enough to be hooked up to no internet or none of this stuff here.
+I'm not fortunate enough to be hooked up to no internet or none of this stuff here.

-But I listen to your show and I've been listening to it religiously since 911.
+But I listen to your show, and I've been listening to it religiously since 9-11.

 Well, then what's the problem?